kelleyjbrady/NiceODE/debug/readme.md

 - Conclusion: This proved that for a standard, differentiable inner loss, jaxopt is the correct and working solution for this type of problem.

-## MRE 3: The Final Test with jaxopt and diffeqsolve
+## MRE 3: The "Toy Problem" jaxopt and diffeqsolve

 The final MRE combined the successful jaxopt architecture with the real ODE solver, which was correctly configured with an adjoint method to make it differentiable.